Heather was introduced to New Zealand

 Members of the public have an important role to play in surveillance – keeping watch around home and work for anything that is potentially an unwanted pest and disease.

-Biosecurity New Zealand is the lead agency in New Zealand's biosecurity system.
+The Ministry for Primary Industries leads New Zealand's biosecurity system.
 It is tasked with a "whole of system" leadership role, encompassing economic, environmental, social and cultural outcomes.

-Biosecurity NZ website
+Ministry of Primary Industries Biosecurity NZ website

 The Government released New Zealand's first Biosecurity Strategy in August 2003.
 The Strategy proposes a new direction for New Zealand's biosecurity, to deal with the mounting pressures on the biosecurity system.
 It provides guidance to all involved in biosecurity.
 The strategy raises public awareness and understanding of biosecurity.

-Biosecurity Strategy on Biosecurity NZ website
+Biosecurity Strategy on Minstry for Primary Industries Biosecurity website